kaisenlinux/manpages-dev/category/MAC/arptables.md

               Create a new user-defined chain with the given name.
 The number of user-defined chains is unlimited.
 A user-defined chain name has maximum length of 31 characters.

        -X, --delete-chain
               Delete  the  specified user-defined chain.
 There must be no remaining references to the specified chain, otherwise arptables will refuse to delete it.
-If no chain is specified, all user-defined chains that aren't referenced will be removed.
+If no chain is speci‐ fied, all user-defined chains that aren't referenced will be removed.

        -E, --rename-chain
               Rename the specified chain to a new name.
 Besides renaming a user-defined chain, you may rename a standard chain name to a name that suits your taste.
-For example, if you  like
-              PREBRIDGING  more  than PREROUTING, then you can use the -E command to rename the PREROUTING chain.
+For example, if  you like PREBRIDGING more than PREROUTING, then you can use the -E command to rename the PREROUTING chain.
 If you do rename one of the standard arptables chain names, please be sure to mention this fact should you post a question on the arptables mailing lists.
 It would be wise to use the standard name in your post.
 Renaming a standard  arptables chain in this fashion has no effect on the structure or function of the arptables kernel table.

    MISCELLANOUS COMMANDS
        -V, --version